ovh/public-cloud-examples/ai/llm-fine-tune/README.md

 # 🎯 What is the goals of this example ? 🎯

-This example show you how it's very simple to fine tune a LLM with the [axolotl](https://docs.axolotl.ai/) Framework and OVHcloud [Machine Learning Services](https://www.ovhcloud.com/fr/public-cloud/ai-machine-learning/).
+This example shows you how it's very simple to fine tune a LLM with the [axolotl](https://docs.axolotl.ai/) Framework and OVHcloud [Machine Learning Services](https://www.ovhcloud.com/fr/public-cloud/ai-machine-learning/).

 ## 📚 Prerequisites 📚